IMPROVE YOUR FRENCH PRONUNCIATION

 The problem is that I almost never can hear it.

-English trained ears could simply not distinguish an entire range of French
+trained ears could simply not distinguish an entire range of French

 vowel sounds that are critical if you want to speak French.
 My mouth,

-lips and tongue were willing to move in very
+lips and tongue were willing to move in very un-English directions, but

-my ear (actually both my ears) with minute precision to hear and
+(actually both my ears) with minute precision to hear and distinguish

 "The French pronunciation progress is permanent"

-US, one of the French women in the group noticed that my pronunciation had
+one of the French women in the group noticed that my pronunciation had

-improved dramatically -- all in the space of a
+improved dramatically -- all in the space of a week.

-you start to view the French language as a series of natural
+start to view the French language as a series of natural French sounds

 This kind of progress is permanent.